 Similarly, Stacy Palmer, an editor of the Chronicle of Philanthropy, says “lower and middle-income people know people who lost their jobs or are homeless, and they worry that they themselves are a day away from losing their jobs.
 They’re very sensitive to the needs of other people and recognize that these years have been hard.”

-Hard times are a part of life.
+We living through another reminder that hard times are a part of life.
 Jobs can be lost, incomes can get slashed, and houses can cruelly disappear.
 But even throughout times of extreme need, there’s plenty for everyone – if we know how to ask and where to look.